 I joined the Law School in 2012 as senior lecturer in criminal law and evidence, after being based at the University of Aberdeen since 2007.
 Prior to this I carried out doctoral study at University College Cork as a Government of Ireland scholar.
 I received my BCL and LLM degrees from UCC also.

-My principal areas of research are criminal law/justice, with a particular interest in the legal responses to organised crime, DNA databases, and the presumption of innocence.
+My principal areas of research are criminal law and justice, with a particular interest in the legal responses to organised crime, DNA databases, and the presumption of innocence.

 In 2011 I was awarded a Fulbright fellowship to support my research on the legal reactions to organised crime in the UK and Ireland, and spent 2011-12 at the University of Maryland.
 Organised Crime and the Law: A Comparative Analysis was published by Hart in February 2013; reviews can be read here, here and here.

 I frequently provide expert commentary for local and national media, and was a key participant in an RTE documentary on organised crime in Ireland.
 I contribute to the blog www.humanrights.ie (read my contributions here), and I tweet at @lizjcampbell.

 Criminal Law B (Honours) (Course Organiser)